clondon0792/Final_Project_Repo/README.md

 Ultimately, we want to see if gas prices give any explanatory value in our model.
 We can also measure the probability that each variable may result in a fatal car accident given the presence of a certain violation and/or circumstance.

 ### Dashboard
 For the dashboard, we will be using Tableau to present our findings.

-In order to create the final dashboard, we will be creating bar and bubble charts.
-For interactive elements, our charts will have various filters for the user to utilize.
-The data points will also contain mouse-over descriptor boxes that will present more information for the user to review.
+In Tableau, we will be creating interactive bar and bubble charts, as well as pie charts.
+These charts will present data regarding driving violations such as alcohol use, speeding, failure to use a seatbelt, and fatalities.
+They will also include gas price data for the year of 2020, to aid in determining whether gas prices had an effect on driving violations and fatalities.
+The charts will contain filters, as well as mouse-over descriptor boxes that will showcase detailed information for the user to review.
+Our Tableau Dashboard will also contain a region-density map regarding which regions in the United States had more reported violations and fatalities compared to others.